Chik-Network/chiklisp_loader/README.md

-# chialisp_loader
+# chiklisp_loader

-This tiny wheel exports `load_program`, which is used to load [chialisp](https://chialisp.com/) programs from resources included with python wheels.
+This tiny wheel exports `load_program`, which is used to load [chiklisp](https://chiklisp.com/) programs from resources included with python wheels.

-Chialisp `.clsp` files are compiled into `.hex` output.
+Chiklisp `.clsp` files are compiled into `.hex` output.
 Only `.hex` output files need to be included in binary wheels

-When `load_program` is called, it tries to import `chialisp_builder`.
+When `load_program` is called, it tries to import `chiklisp_builder`.
 If it fails, it assumes this is running at deploy time: any `.clsp` files are ignored, and the corresponding program is loaded from the `.hex` file.